EnochQin1/RecipeQuest/README.md

 # RecipeQuest
-CS 307 Software Engineering Group Project.
+Software Engineering Project, website frontend and backend done using the MERN stack and Google Firebase.
 RecipeQuest is a website for sharing and viewing recipes without the bloat of its' competitors.

 # Getting Started with Create React App